 The lonely voice of humankind stretches out into the night and his reason creates religion.
 The collective and the individual are at odds.
 Our personalities find this conflict hard to reconcile.
 Unsupportable faith is better than permanent death; better to suppress the voice of reason.
 They say that a good soul will avoid it at all costs.
 Wishful thinking gives us comfort, but with a price-tag of having to embrace the irrational.
 This is our plight: our minds need an arbitrator and will take any instrument except reason as the judge.
 However, reason, like love is the only real treasure.
 Trouble is that we’ll create a hell rather than give up the idea of a heaven; perhaps the time has come to cast off illusion, accept reason and learn to live with earthbound mortality.
-If we did, I think we’d be less likely to spare ourselves our myths and thus live a better life.
+If we did, I think we’d be less likely to spare ourselves our myths and thus we would live a better life.

 Note: After hearing one of my many public scoffs about faith, a work acquaintance responded that that couldn't be all there is: "People who commit suicide are without a belief in some form of God."
 I walked away with an appreciation for Canadian gun laws; just joking (maybe).
 Oh where did you read that, pray tell, I wondered?
 You didn't read it to be sure, did you?
 You don't read books as a matter of habit, do you?
 Some preacher-buffoon or internet twerp said that.
-You don't think it for yourself.
+You didn't think it for yourself.
 Independent thought only develops after much reading and long bouts of conceptual contemplation.
 People are idiots by their own design (just read the Secret).
 Faith is piffle, and today, belief in the supernatural is the exact definition of unintelligent design, like Deepak Chopra and Masaru Emoto.

 © 2022 - E. A. St. Amant